hshadman/hshadman/README.md

 Much of my past work has focused on the sequence–structure–function relationships of **intrinsically disordered proteins (IDPs)**, though my interests also extend more broadly across **computational biology** and **bioinformatics**.

-My publications are listed below.
+The selected publications below reflect some of my computational work.
 I’m eager to continue working in these areas and further expand my expertise.

 ---